maghorbani/Free-Particle-wave-function/README.md

 <img src="https://latex.codecogs.com/svg.image?\sum_{n}&space;|A_n|^2&space;=&space;1" title="\sum_{n} |A_n|^2 = 1" />

-as another consequence of **Born's rule** in this solution, the solution is valid in one period, so the wave function will be integrable and integration of **PDF** on one period, gives `1`

 we can choose the coefficients so that the state would be equally weighted:

 <img src="https://latex.codecogs.com/svg.image?A_n&space;=&space;\frac{1}{\sqrt{N}}" title="A_n = \frac{1}{\sqrt{N}}" />